Drift-King/NFSNitroDecoder/Technical Details.md

 sample = (shifted nibble * scale) + (prev float * predictor 1) + (prev prev float * predictor 2).

-Those first 16 bytes at the start of the block determine the scale and predictor floats that are used, and also encode the first two samples for each sections.
-Each set of 4 bytes can be thought of as 8 nibbles, and are interpereted like so:
+Those first 4 words at the start of the block determine the scale and predictor floats that are used, and also encode the first two samples for each sections.
+Each word can be thought of as 8 nibbles, and are interpereted like so:

-0x QR ST UV WX
+`0x QR ST UV WX`
- * R is an index into the predictor float table
+ * `R` is an index into the predictor float table
- * 0xSTQ0 (sign-extended) is linearly mapped to the range (-1, 1) and becomes the first sample of the section
+ * `0xSTQ0` (sign-extended) is linearly mapped to the range (-1, 1) and becomes the first sample of the section
- * V is an index into the scale float table
+ * `V` is an index into the scale float table
- * 0xWXU0 (sign-extended) is linearly mapped to the range (-1, 1) and becomes the second sample of the section
+ * `0xWXU0` (sign-extended) is linearly mapped to the range (-1, 1) and becomes the second sample of the section

 Those tables are as follows: